quorn23/piholeparser/ScriptLists/Blacklists/README.md

-This is where easy to parse lists are
+This is where Blacklists Go